Signaletic operads: Series versus parallel

 \begin{theorem} The $\b{k}$-signaletic series-parallel operads~$\messySignaleticSeries[\b{k}]$ and~$\tidySignaleticSeries[\b{k}]$ are quadratic and Koszul with hilbert series $\sum_{p \ge 1} p^{|\b{k}|} t^p$. \end{theorem}

 As a consequence, we can consider their dual \defn{$\b{k}$-citelangis series-parallel operads}~$\messyCitelangisSeriesParallel$ and~$\tidyCitelangisSeriesParallel$ which share the same Hilbert series with $\citelangis[|\b{k}|]$.
 However it is not clear how these $\b{k}$-citelangis series-parallel operads can act on multipermutations.
-Finally, thanks to~\cref{rem:extensionMessySignaleticParallel}, we can release the decreasing condition on~$\b{k}$, by adding some~$\op{l}$ or~$\op{r}$ (not changing the operad) to comply to the decreasing assumption.
+Finally, thanks to~\cref{rem:extensionMessySignaleticParallel}, we can relax the decreasing condition on~$\b{k}$, by adding some~$\op{l}$ or~$\op{r}$ (not changing the operad) to comply with the decreasing assumption.